 Even though you clicked “End process”, the browser tab remains open.
 You’ll see the famous “Aw Snap” message if you click the tab.
 From here, you can close the tab as usual.

 Sometimes the above steps don’t work, and you can’t even bring up Chrome’s Task Manager or maneuver between tabs.
 The two options are to call these idiots and give them an earful.
 As much as that would probably make us feel better, I wouldn’t do it unless I called from a phone number that didn’t show up on their console.
 When you call toll-free numbers, they may be able to pick up your number even if your Caller ID is blocked.

 The second option is to close all browser tabs.
 Sadly, this means you may lose some data.
 If you’ve got some new site you just found and you’re worried you’ll lose the URL, Chrome History probably has it.
 You don’t have control of Google Chrome, so you’ll need to shut it down with Windows Task Manager.

 This will bring up Windows Task Manager.
 Your version may look different.
 I’m using Windows 10.

 - Click the End task button

 Those steps should end the immediate annoyance.
-The scammer’s tab is now gone but so are all the other open tabs.
-When you restart Google Chrome, you’ll probably get a message saying “Restore Pages?
+The scammer’s tab is gone, but so are all the other open tabs.
+When you restart Google Chrome, you’ll probably get a message saying, “Restore Pages?
 Chrome didn’t shut down correctly.
-Refrain from restoring these tabs as it will pull up the alert again.
+Refrain from restoring these tabs, as it will pull up the alert again.

-Instead, simply click the X in the top right corner.
+Instead, click the X in the top right corner.

 Finding Your Lost Tabs

 If you need to find those closed tabs, all is not lost.
 Based on your settings, Google Chrome probably remembers the site.
-All you need to do is press Ctrl+H and this will pull up Google’s History panel.
+You only need to press Ctrl+H, which will pull up Google’s History panel.
 You can look through the recent entries and should be able to see your items.